When Does Uncertainty Matter?: Understanding the Impact of Predictive Uncertainty in ML Assisted Decision Making: Goals and Study Design

 \subsection{Goals}

-In this project, we seek to understand how people make decisions when provided with the uncertainty of a machine learning model as an input to their decision process.
-The uncertainty of a machine learning model is auxiliary information provided by many machine learning models that can be used as an input to human decision making in addition to the model's prediction.
-Specifically, we explore the impact of different factors related to the model's uncertainty distribution and measure their impact on the human decision maker's agreement with the model.
-We also explore how various dimensions of user expertise: domain expertise and experience with machine learning, affect ML assisted decision making.
-Finally, we wish to understand to what extent user agreement with the model prediction correlates with subjective measures like trust and perceived usefulness.
+In this project, we seek to understand how people make decisions when provided with the uncertainty of an ML model as an input to their decision process.
+The uncertainty of an ML model is auxiliary information provided by many ML models that can be used as an input to human decision making in addition to the model's prediction.
+Specifically, we explore how different factors related to the model's uncertainty distribution impact ML assisted decision making.
+We measure this through user agreement with the model's prediction before and after being shown the uncertainty information, which allows us to isolate the important factor of agreement with the machine prediction from whether the prediction is correct.
+We also study how ML assisted decision making differs depending on user expertise in the domain or in ML.
 We describe each of these factors in more detail below.

 We operationalize the notion of predictive uncertainty in a Bayesian setting where predictions may be given as point estimates or as entire posterior predictive distributions.
 We show uncertainty information as a visualization of the model's full posterior predictive distribution, in addition to its prediction marked at the mean of the posterior predictive.